 Nano Ceramic Coating provides an exceptional layer of protection against UV rays, which protects the paint from oxidation, developing sun-damage, and can increase the resale or trade-in value of a vehicle.

 It lasts much longer than car wax.
-While car wax manufacturers suggest reapplying every month, the ceramic coating can be applied once and can last up to several years.
+While car wax manufacturers suggest reapplying every month, the ceramic coating can be applied once and can last anywhere from 2 to 5 years.

 It is highly resistant to natural-occurring debris such as mud, water, acid rain, bug splatters, and bird droppings.